custom-components/sensor.plex_recently_added/README.md

 ## Super early build for testing

-This is a component required to use the associated Lovelace card: [Upcoming_Media_Card](https://github.com/custom-cards/upcoming-media-card)
+This is a component to feed the associated Lovelace card: [Upcoming_Media_Card](https://github.com/custom-cards/upcoming-media-card)

 **Component:**